 1 [ARTICLE] 4 2 ADJUDICATION IN A CONTESTED CASE 3 4 SECTION 401.
 WHEN ARTICLE APPLIES; CONTESTED CASES.
 This [article] 5 applies to an adjudication made by an agency in a contested case.
-6 Comment 7 8 Article 4 of this Act does not apply to all adjudications but only to those adjudications, 9 defined in Section 102 as a "contested case."
-Contested case is the definition of the subset of 10 adjudications that fall within this section because law as defined in Section 102(14) requires an evidentiary hearing to resolve particular facts or the application of law to facts.
-This section is 11 12 subject to the exceptions in Sections 405 and 406 for informal hearing and Section 408 for 13 emergency hearing if the requirements for those exceptions under this Article apply.
-If the 14 requirements for informal adjudication under Sections 405 and 406 or an emergency 15 adjudication under Section 408 are met, a hearing in a contested case may be conducted 16 following the procedures in those sections.
-All contested cases are also subject to Section 402 of 17 this article.
-18 19 For a statute to create a right to an evidentiary hearing, express use of the term 20 "evidentiary hearing" is not necessary in the statute.
-Statutes often use terms like "appeal" or 21 "proceeding" or "hearing", but in context it is clear that they mean an evidentiary hearing.
-An 22 evidentiary hearing is one in which the resolution of the dispute involves particular facts and the 23 presiding officer is limited to material in the record in making his decision.
-24 25 Hearings that are required by procedural due process guarantees include life, liberty and 26 property interests, which arise where a statute creates a justified expectation or legitimate 27 entitlement.
-This section includes more than what were described as "rights" under older 28 common law.
-In cases where the right to an evidentiary hearing is created by due process, 29 attention is directed to Section 405(2)D infra, which may permit an informal hearing.
-30 31 Section 401, governing contested case hearings, does not apply to investigatory hearings, 32 a hearing that merely seeks public input or comment, pure administrative process proceedings 33 such as tests, elections, or inspections, and situations in which a party has a right to a de novo 34 administrative or judicial hearing.
-An agency may by rule make all or part of article 4 applicable 35 to adjudication that does not fall within the requirements of Section 401, including hearing rights 36 conferred by agency regulations, or on the record appeals.
-37 38 This section draws upon the California, (see Cal.
-Cal.Gov.Code Section 11410.10); 39 Minnesota, (see Minnesota Statutes Annotated, Section 14.02, subd.
-3; Washington (see Revised 40 Code of Washington, 34.05.413(2) and Kansas (see Kansas Stat.
-Ann., KS ST Section 77-502(d) 41 & Kansas Stat.
+A contested case proceeding 6 is available when, under the federal or state constitution or a federal or state statute, the 7 opportunity for an evidentiary hearing to determine facts is required for the formulation and 8 issuance of an agency decision.
+The provisions of article 4 apply to that contested case 9 proceeding.
+10 Comment 11 Comment 11 12 13 14 15 16 17 18 19 20 Article 4 of this Act does not apply to all adjudications but only to those adjudications, defined in Section 102 as a "contested case."
+Contested case is the definition of the subset of adjudications that fall within this section because law as defined in Section 102(14) requires an evidentiary hearing to resolve particular facts or the application of law to facts.
+This section is subject to the exception in Section 408 for an emergency hearing if the requirements for that exception under this Article apply.
+If the requirements for an emergency adjudication under Section 408 are met, a hearing in a contested case may be conducted following the procedures in those sections.
+All contested cases are also subject to Section 402 of this article.
+21 22 23 24 25 For a statute to create a right to an evidentiary hearing, express use of the term "evidentiary hearing" is not necessary in the statute.
+Statutes often use terms like "appeal" or "proceeding" or "hearing", but in context it is clear that they mean an evidentiary hearing.
+An evidentiary hearing is one in which the resolution of the dispute involves particular facts and the presiding officer is limited to material in the record in making his decision.
+26 27 28 29 30 31 32 33 Hearings that are required by procedural due process guarantees include life, liberty and property interests , which arise where a statute creates a justified expectation or legitimate entitlement.
+This section includes more than what were described as "rights" under older common law.
+In cases where the right to an evidentiary hearing is created by due process, attention is directed to Section 405(2)D infra , which may permit an informal hearing.
+Section 401, governing contested case hearings, does not apply to investigatory hearings, 34 35 36 37 a hearing that merely seeks public input or comment, pure administrative process proceedings such as tests, elections, or inspections, and situations in which a party has a right to a de novo administrative or judicial hearing.
+An agency may by rule make all or part of article 4 applicable to adjudication that does not fall within the requirements of Section 401, including hearing rights

+1 conferred by agency regulations, or on the record appeals.

+This section draws upon the California, (see Cal.
+Cal.Gov.Code Section 11410.10); Minnesota, (see Minnesota Statutes Annotated, Section 14.02, subd.
+3; Washington (see Revised Code of Washington, 34.05.413(2) and Kansas (see Kansas Stat.
+Ann., KS ST Section 77-502(d) & Kansas Stat.
 Ann., KS ST Section 77-503).